Determinants of mother-to-child transmission of hepatitis B virus among pregnant women in southwestern Nigeria

 Participants: five hundred and forty-three (543) subjects were recruited for the study as shown in Table 1.
 The majority of the respondents were within the age brackets of 20-29 years.
 More than half of the respondents were within the parity of 0-1 (64%).
 Nearly all were married with secondary and tertiary levels of education.
 Only eighteen (3.3%) of the subjects were HBsAg-positive.

 Descriptive/outcome data: all the eighteen subjects who tested positive for HBV were negative for HBeAg.
 However, most of them (>70%) tested positive for Anti-HBsAg, Anti-HBeAg and anti-HBc antibodies (Table 2).
 The majority of the respondents delivered through spontaneous vaginal delivery.
-Most of the respondents (66.7%) had spontaneous rupture of membrane with most having less than 4 hours interval between membrane rupture and delivery.
+Most of the respondents (66.7%) had spontaneous rupture of membranes with most having less than 4 hours interval between membrane rupture and delivery.
 Most of the respondents (88.9%) delivered at term with labour duration of less than 12 hours (Table 2).

 Main results: Table 3 shows that the rate of mother-to-child transmission of HBV infection among neonates of HBsAg-positive mothers delivered after the age of viability was 11.1% using HBsAg and 22.2% using HBV DNA (>100 copies/ml).
-It was found that 4(22.2%) out of the 18 cord blood samples gotten from neonates of HBsAg-positive mothers were positive for HBV DNA while 2(11.1%) were positive for HBsAg.
-This was statistically significant (p< 0.05).
-The sensitivity and specificity of HBV DNA for detecting mother-to-child transmission of hepatitis B infection were 67.1% and 87.5% respectively while the sensitivity and specificity of HBsAg for detecting mother-to-child transmission of hepatitis B infection were 32.9% and 12.5% respectively (Table 3, Table 4 and Table 5).
+It was found that 4 (22.2%) out of the 18 cord blood samples gotten from neonates of HBsAg-positive mothers were positive for HBV DNA while 2 (11.1%) were positive for HBsAg.
+This was statistically significant (p<0.05).
+The sensitivity and specificity of HBV DNA for detecting mother-to-child transmission of hepatitis B infection were 67.1% and 87.5% respectively while the sensitivity and specificity of HBsAg for detecting mother-to-child transmission of hepatitis B infection were 32.9% and 12.5% respectively (Table 3, Table 4, Table 5).

-Other analysis: multiple regression analysis of the maternal characteristics and neonatal HBV DNA presence showed that an increase in the duration of labour and time interval between membrane rupture and delivery were associated with an increase in neonatal HBV DNA titre (p < 0.005) (Table 3).
+Other analysis: multiple regression analysis of the maternal characteristics and neonatal HBV DNA presence showed that an increase in the duration of labour and time interval between membrane rupture and delivery were associated with an increase in neonatal HBV DNA titre (p<0.005) (Table 3).

 Key results: five hundred and forty-three women were recruited for this study.
 Most respondents were married young adults.
 This was similar to the findings of Aworinde et al. [13,14].
 Eighteen of the women recruited tested positive for HBsAg, putting the prevalence of hepatitis B infection at 3.3%.
 This indicates a moderate prevalence of hepatitis B in our environment and does not support the inclusion of Nigeria by WHO as a high-endemic region with a prevalence greater than 8% [15].
 The moderate prevalence in this study could be a result of the implementation of the national HBV infection prevention strategic plan.
 The strategic plan may have led to the reduction in the burden of endemicity of HBV infection and ultimately the rate of mother-to-child transmission.
-The national HBV infection prevention strategic plan includes routine screening of pregnant women and administration of passive immunoglobulin to all neonates of HBsAg- positive women in addition to active hepatitis B immunization to all newborns irrespective of the status of the mother.
+The national HBV infection prevention strategic plan includes routine screening of pregnant women and administration of passive immunoglobulin to all neonates of HBsAg-positive women in addition to active hepatitis B immunization to all newborns irrespective of the status of the mother.
 Another factor that might be responsible for the low prevalence may be the fact that the study was a hospital-based study involving only booked women whose pregnancy had reached the age of viability.
 Similar studies done in Osogbo and Makurdi reported low prevalence rates of 2.8% and 3.9% respectively, while higher values were recorded by other researchers [16-19].

 This research tested for the presence of HBsAg and HBeAg in maternal blood as well as for both HBsAg and HBV DNA in the cord blood of neonates born to mothers who were HBsAg positive.
 The absence of HBeAg in all the respondents was similar to the findings in other African studies [4,14,20].
 This could be due to the predominance of HBeAg-negative chronic HBV linked to HBV genotype D which is prevalent in Africa [21,22].
 Maternal HBV DNA was not done in this study due to the negative HBeAg status of all the studied patients which indicates a low level of maternal viraemia and infectivity.
 However, other researchers such as Obi et al. [23] in Port Harcourt and Olaleye et al. in Ile-Ife noted a significant relationship between the maternal HBeAg, HBV DNA >107IU/ml and the risk of intrauterine infections [15,23].
 These findings support a significant relationship between negative HBeAg, suspected low level of maternal viral load and lower risk of intra-uterine infection which was noted in our findings.